Tanu Konwar: Contributions

-Educationist Konwar had a mind to build educational institutions since childhood.
-So after completing his I-COM he established a Middle English School at Wakching, Nagaland with his endless sacrifice and hard work to strengthen the bond of oneness between Assamese and Naga People.
+Educationist Konwar wanted to build educational institutions since childhood, so after completing his I-COM he established a Middle English School at Wakching, Nagaland with his etoil to strengthen the bond of oneness between Assamese and Naga People.
 He worked there as the unpaid founder head teacher.

 The dream of establishing a second higher educational institution at Sivasagar Subdivision made him anxious.
 Thus, on 23 April 1959, the historic proposal to open a college was adopted at the third annual Piyoli Phukan Memorial Meet held on the banks of Bogidole Pukhuri.
 Gargaon College established in the year 1959, 7 September, was born mainly to spread the light of knowledge and education in the rural life of Sivasagar Subdivision, idealizing “ simple living and high thinking " and the prestigious historical Ahom capital Gargaon as a source of enlightening.

 He became the spokesperson of the " Ahom Students’ Conference " and was responsible for editing the magazine " Sangram " from Jorhat published in 1949 for three years.
 Journalist cum Writer Konwar highlighted the Naga’s and published a number of information rich articles on them in various newspapers and magazines.
 He was also the advisor of the " Gaonliya Sora " at Guwahati Anatar Kendra.

 After the arrival of the British, the most important ancestor worship festival of Ahom people “Me-Dam-Me-Phi“ was not organized due to many setbacks until February 7, 1971.
 Me-Dam-Me-Phi was observed again in Gargaon Kareng Ghar with the help of the then Principal of Gargaon College Tanu Konwar, lecturers, students, and the public.
 Since then the festival has been celebrated every year from the year 1985 when the Assam Government declared January 31 as a local holiday in the districts of Upper Assam and then finally declared it as a state holiday.